cjsatuforc/Inkscape/README.md

 #Note
-I have created all the file except for png.py , see that file for details on the license
+305 Engineering has created all the file except for png.py , see that file for details on the license Author (me) has modified the script to fix the G code for Grbl otherwise Grbl would not run smoothly.
+Grbl load every row into its ring buffer seperately, so if the SXXX command is separate, it fills it in a separate block.
+Now you have bocks with motion and without motion.
+The planner is not able to glue the motions between blocks and the result is stutter.
+Same for the M3 or M4 commands, the G parser sees them separately and stops the motion to allow the Spindle aka laser head to stop and start again.
+This is not what is desired.
+There is no need for multiple M commands since that is included into the G0 and G1 commands.
+G0 in Grbl always stops the laser by default and switches it on when it sees a G1 command without encounter a definite M5 stop command!